Cine City, Withington: History

 During the Manchester Blitz of World War II, a small bomb fell onto Wilmslow Road in front of the cinema on the night of 1 October 1940.
 The cinema (which at the time was screening The Housekeeper's Daughter and 5th Ave Girl) survived with minor damage, although it had to close for a few weeks while repairs were completed.

 During the 1950s, the Scala was frequented by the American writer Daniel Ford, then a student at the University of Manchester.
 In his autobiographical work, Poland's Daughter: How I Met Basia, Hitchhiked to Italy, and Learned About Love, War, and Exile, Ford describes sitting in the smoke-filled auditorium watching films starring Dirk Bogarde, Jack Hawkins and Alec Guinness.

 After the war, the popularity of cinemas waned as more people acquired televisions, and by 1965 there were only 40 cinemas left in Manchester.
 During the 1970s, The Scala was renamed Cine City and its single-screen auditorium was divided into three cinema screens.
 In 1991, Cine City was used as a filming location for Episode 3324 of Coronation Street.

 Early in his career, film writer Mark Kermode visited Cine City, and in his book, The Good, the Bad and the Multiplex, he reminisces about seeing Jaws 3-D there.

+In May 1996 a plaque at Manchester's oldest cinema was unveiled by Caroline Aherne, recognising Violet Carson and John Barbirolli, who both played piano accompaniment to silent films in the cinema in the 1920s.

 Cine City was threatened with closure in 1997 when Geoff Henshaw, the owner at the time, died.
-It was purchased by David Babsky, who kept the cinema open until July 2001, when it closed due to competition from a new multiplex cinema in nearby East Didsbury.
+It was purchased for around £200,000 by David Babsky, who kept the cinema open until July 2001, when it closed due to competition from a new multiplex cinema in nearby East Didsbury.